 Workplace Drug Testing for Marijuana

 Why should that high ranking raise alarm bells for CEOs, HR, and safety officers in Australian industry?
 Because it suggests that some of your workers could be among the many Australians who are using marijuana at work.

-Thankfully, there are many solutions to any marijuana at the workplace concerns you might have.
+Thankfully, there are solutions to your marijuana-related workplace concerns.

 What is Marijuana?